DSCmatter/smol-compiler/README.md

-smol compiler fr

 ### Overview
-Smol Compiler is a lightweight and minimalistic compiler designed to process a BASIC dialect using a clean and simple syntax for better readability and ease of use.
+B2C Transpiler is a lightweight and minimalistic compiler designed to process a BASIC dialect using a clean and simple syntax for better readability and ease of use.
 The compiler is built using a three-stage architecture:

 - Lexing: Tokenizes the input code, breaking it into meaningful elements.